TEAMuP-dev/HARP/model_validation/README.md

 code is `0` when everything passes, `1` on any model failure, `2` on configuration/infrastructure errors.

-## ZeroGPU quota reporting
+## ZeroGPU time tracking

-Space validation prints the quota state at the start of the run and after every model, on the same line as its pass/fail status:
+Each model's line shows its hardware, and ZeroGPU models additionally show the running ZeroGPU time consumed so far this run:

 ```
-✅ PASS teamup-tech/pitch_shifter (42.1s) [GPU time ~38s/1500s budget | ...]
+✅ PASS teamup-tech/pitch_shifter (42.1s) [zero-a10g | ZeroGPU time ~38s this run]
+✅ PASS teamup-tech/cpu_model     (18.3s) [cpu-basic]
 ```

-Two signals are combined:

-- **GPU time this run** — cumulative `/process` wall time on ZeroGPU-hardware spaces only (models on CPU or dedicated hardware do not draw on the allowance and are never counted).
-It is an upper bound on GPU seconds consumed, since it includes queue time.
-Set `zerogpu_budget_seconds` in [config.yml](config.yml) (_e.g._, `1500` for the PRO 25 min/day allowance) to show usage against a budget.
+The tracked total is cumulative `/process` wall time across ZeroGPU models only — CPU and dedicated-hardware models never contribute.
+It is an upper bound on the GPU seconds charged, since wall time includes queue time.
+Set `zerogpu_budget_seconds` in [config.yml](config.yml) (_e.g._, `1500` for the PRO 25 min/day allowance) to show it against a budget.

-- **Account quota** — fetched from `huggingface.co/api/quota` when available.
-  Hugging Face has no documented public ZeroGPU quota API, so this part is best-effort and silently omitted if the endpoint yields nothing usable.
+This is the ZeroGPU time *this run* spends, not your account's remaining quota — Hugging Face exposes no reliable public API for the latter, so it is not reported.
+To avoid spending any allowance, pass `--skip-zerogpu`, which skips ZeroGPU models entirely (they appear as `SKIP` in the report).

+Transient "model is still loading" responses from a ZeroGPU space waking its GPU worker are retried automatically (up to `connect_timeout`), rather than counted as failures.

 ## Configuring test cases — a walkthrough